 There are many strong defenses to both of these charges, including wrongful accusations, illegal police search and seizure and more.
 In burglary cases where trespassing is the only crime that occurred before the suspect was arrested, it is often difficult for the prosecution to prove that the intruder actually intended to commit a felony or theft.
 If a car burglary involved a vehicle and the door was left unlocked, then the charge will be changed to grand or petty theft as it cannot be considered burglary.

-Because battery and robbery are both such serious charges and the laws defining them can be so complex, it is critical anyone facing these accusations does not attempt to defend themselves without a Vista theft crime defense attorney present.
+Because both robbery and burglary are both such serious charges and the laws defining them can be so complex, it is critical anyone facing these accusations does not attempt to defend themselves without a lawyer present.

-If you have been charged with either crime, or still have questions about the difference between burglary and robbery, please call The Law Offices of Peter M. Liss at (760) 643-4050 to schedule your free initial consultation with a top Vista theft crime defense attorney.
+If you have been charged with either robbery or burglary, or still have questions about the difference between the two, please call The Law Offices of Peter M. Liss at (760) 643-4050 to schedule your free initial consultation.

 Creative Commons Image by Tim Samoff